 Don't accept another lowball offer

 Don't hope for a fair pay, make sure you get it!
-Use our career coach, get a customised plan in 15 mins and practice the conversation instead of going blind
+Use our AI coach, get a customised plan in 15 mins and practice the conversation instead of going blind